matviykhot/APPM4600/README.md

 Khotyaintsev

+I was present at the lab today but was unable to finish in time.

 This repository contains work done by Matviy Khotyaintsev in the course Numerical Analysis, APPM 4600 beginning September 5th, 2024.
 This repository has two subfolders, homework and labs.

 The homework subfolder contains files submitted for homework assignments, which were completed at home.